and3rson/raid/raid/assets/index.en.md

 I support and preach the principles of open data and FOSS.

-I believe that everyone should be allowed to process any **information which is publicly available** in any ways they choose.
+I believe that everyone should be allowed to process any **information which is publicly available** in any ways they choose, unless they are harming others.

 > "*But...
 Doesn't "free" mean "free of charge"?
 Isn't free and "libre" the same?*"